The NUFFT Operator#

 The Non Uniform Fast Fourier Transform#

-In order to lower the computational cost of the Non-Uniform Fourier Transform, the main idea to move back to a regular grid where an FFT would be performed (going from a typical \(O(MN)\) complexity to O(Mlog(N))).
+In order to lower the computational cost of the Non-Uniform Fourier Transform, the main idea is to move back to a regular grid where an FFT would be performed (going from a typical \(O(MN)\) complexity to O(Mlog(N))).
 Thus, the main steps of the Non-Uniform Fast Fourier Transform are for the type 1:

 2. Perform the (I)FFT on this image